25 Ways to Celebrate National Dog Day

 Whip up some pupsicles

-Dogs love to lick frozen treats but human ice cream isn’t good for them.
-(Hint: Feeding dogs human treats is one of the 53 mistakes every dog owner makes.)
-Instead, make a batch of vet-approved “pupsicles,” says Allison Albert, CEO of Pet Krewe.
+Most pets love to lick frozen treats but is ice cream good for dogs?
+The answer is both yes and no. (Hint: Feeding dogs human treats is one of the 53 mistakes every dog owner makes.)
+Instead of regular ice cream, make a batch of vet-approved “pupsicles,” says Allison Albert, CEO of Pet Krewe.
 “You can sit outside and enjoy the final ‘dog days of summer’ together,” she says.

 Give your dog a massage